-Are you planning to study abroad, or moving to another country for work?
-If yes, then you will be asked for your IELTS score to prove your English ability.
+Are you planning to study abroad or move to another country for work?
+If yes, you will be asked for your IELTS score to prove your English ability.
+You can consider hiring a home tuition teacher to help you prepare for the IELTS exam.

 IELTS (International English Language Testing System) is one of the most popular and well-regarded English language exams for global education and migration.
 Anyone planning to move abroad, either for studies or work, has to give this exam and clear it to obtain a good score.